The heat equation for the Dirichlet fractional Laplacian with Hardy's potentials: properties of minimal solutions and blow-up: Heat kernel estimates, local and global behavior of the minimal solution in space variable

 \section{Heat kernel estimates, local and global behavior of the minimal solution in space variable}

-Along this section we assume that $\Om$ is bounded.\\ The study of behavior for solutions of evolution equations is often a delicate problem.
+Along this section we assume that $\Om$ is bounded.\\ Since potentials $V_c$ are too singular (they are not in the Kato-class, for example), investigations of properties of solutions of the evolution equations related to $L_0^\Om - V_c$ becomes a delicate problem.
+In fact, the theory of elliptic regularity is no more applicable in this context.
 To overcome the difficulties we shall make use of the pseudo-ground state transformation for forms $\calE_\Om^{V_c}$ performed in Lemma \ref{closability} together with an improved Sobolev inequality.
 This transformation has the considerable effect to mutate forms $\calE_\Om^{V_c}$ to Dirichlet forms and to mutate $e^{-tL_{V_c}^\Om}$ to Markovian ultracontractive semigroup on some weighted Lebesgue space.
-The analysis of the transformed operators will then lead us to get satisfactory results concerning estimating their kernel and hence the properties of minimal solutions.\\ As a first step we proceed to prove that Sobolev inequality holds for the $w_c$-transform of the form $\calE_\Om^{V_c}$.
-As a byproduct we obtain that the semigroup of the transformed from is ultracontractive and then very interesting estimates for the heat kernel are derived. \begin{theo} \begin{enumerate} \item Let $0<c<c^*$ and $p=\frac{d}{d-\alpha}$.
-Then the following Sobolev inequality holds true
+The analysis of the transformed forms will then lead us to get satisfactory results concerning estimating their heat kernels (sharply) and hence to reveal properties of minimal solutions.\\ As a first step we proceed to prove that Sobolev inequality holds for the $w_c$-transform of the form $\calE_\Om^{V_c}$.
+As a byproduct we obtain that the semigroup of the transformed from is ultracontractive and then very interesting upper bound for the heat kernel are derived. \begin{theo} \begin{enumerate} \item Let $0<c<c^*$ and $p=\frac{d}{d-\alpha}$.
+Then the following Sobolev inequality holds